XuyangAbert/OLFA/README.md

+## Getting Start

-# OLFA: An Online Learning Framework for sensor fault analysis in the autonomous cars
+### OLFA: An Online Learning Framework for sensor fault analysis in the autonomous cars

 This project aims to implement a clustering-based fault classification framework for sensor fault analysis in the autonomous cars.
 The proposed technique is submitted to the IEEE Transactions on Intelligent Transportation Systems and under review.
 (Modifications will be added later to address any possible issues of the proposed technique.)